 Uncover the danger on your covert IR patch

 Do you wear an infrared patch for friendly fire protection?

-Even if the packaging says, “provides IFF protection,” you must do some homework to discover the quality of your IR patch.
+Even if the packaging says, “provides IFF protection,” do some homework to uncover the quality of your IR patch.

 3 Questions to Ask:

 - Does your patch resist white light reflection?

 - Does your patch glow up to 700m?